SFTtech/openage/README.md

 	$(pdfviewer) bin/doc/latex/refman.pdf

-i'd recommend looking at the source, as we try do write stuff as readable as possible.
+**i recommend looking at the source, as we try to write stuff as readable as possible.**

 contributing